MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 ms.collection:
 - msftsolution-ransomware
 ms.custom: cxdef-zt-ransomware
-description: Quickly configure for ransomware prevention in your organization to help stop ransomware cybercriminals from extorting your business.
+description:  Get started and learn how to prevent ransomware cybercriminals by quickly configuring ransomware prevention for your organization.

 ---

-# Quickly deploy ransomware preventions
+# Quickly protect against ransomware

->[!Note]
+Learning how to stop ransomware, and understanding that new threats evolve so your learning must continue, is critical to every organization due to the rising likelihood of ransomware attacks.

->This guidance will be updated as new information becomes available.
+This guidance is organized into steps, starting with the most urgent actions to take.

-Providing ransomware protection and mitigating extortion attacks is a priority for organizations large and small because of the high impact of these attacks and rising likelihood an organization will experience one.
+Each step is a separate article linked below.
+Bookmark this page as your starting point.

 > [!NOTE]
-> If you need a ransomware definition, read the the overview [here](/security/compass/human-operated-ransomware).
+> What is ransomware?
+See the ransomware definition [here](/security/compass/human-operated-ransomware).

-## Set up ransomware protection now
+## Important information before you begin

-Concrete instructions on how to best prepare your organization from many forms of ransomware and extortion.
+> [!NOTE]

-This guidance is organized in prioritized phases.
-Each phase links to a separate article.
-The priority order is designed to ensure you reduce risk *as fast as possible with each phase*, building on an assumption of great urgency that will override normal security and IT priorities, in order to avoid or mitigate these devastating attacks.
+> The order of these steps is designed to ensure you reduce risk *as fast as possible*, and built on an assumption of great urgency that overrides normal security and IT priorities, in order to avoid or mitigate devastating attacks.

 ![The three phases to protecting against ransomware](media/protect-against-ransomware/protect-against-ransomware-phases.png)

-**It is vital to note** that this guidance is structured as prioritized phases that you should follow in the prescribed order.
+**It is important to note** this guidance is structured as steps or phases you should follow in the order shown.
 To best adapt this guidance to your situation:

 1. **Stick with the recommended priorities**